tine3700/micropython/docs/pyboard/tutorial/PARTII/33_lcd160cr_skin.rst

     >>> lcd.set_pen(lcd.rgb(255, 0, 0), lcd.rgb(64, 64, 128))
     >>> lcd.erase()
     >>> lcd.line(10, 10, 50, 80)

+Task: How would you change the colour of the line?
+How you place the line at another place?

 The next example draws random rectangles on the screen.
 You can copy-and-paste it into the MicroPython prompt by first pressing "Ctrl-E" at the prompt, then "Ctrl-D"